It's easy to transfer or start a new personal pension.

 It’s personalised.

-Across all fully managed, socially responsible and Smart Alpha portfolios in your Nutmeg account, including VAT where applicable, you pay a management fee of 0.75% on your first £100k and 0.35% for everything beyond.
+Across all fully managed, socially responsible and Smart Alpha portfolios in your Nutmeg account, you pay a management fee of 0.75% on your first £100k and 0.35% for everything beyond.
 For any fixed allocation portfolios, you pay a management fee of 0.45% on your first £100k and 0.25% on anything beyond.
-Any underlying fund costs and the effect of market spread are kept as low as possible to help you potentially benefit from better net returns.
+Any underlying fund costs and the effect of market spread are kept as low as possible to help keep overall fees low.
+Any VAT applicable is included in the fees.
 Find out more about our fees.

 Nutmeg invests and manages your personal pension.
 While we use a third party provider, Embark and Hornbuckle, to operate and administer the pension, you’ll only ever talk to us – we can help you with any questions and problems.